SEO My Website Guru SEO Blog

 Optimizing for Mobile Users

-A strong mobile experience encourages action.
-Put call buttons, maps, and direction requests right at the top.
+A strong mobile experience supports action.
+Businesses should place call buttons, maps, and direction requests at the top of the page.
+Content should stay short and scannable.
+Long blocks of text reduce engagement.

 Key mobile priorities include: